SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 ![Docker Run Gif](images/docker_run.gif)

 ## Code Structure and Flow:

+### Akka-Http
+The Akka HTTP modules implement a full server- and client-side HTTP stack on top of akka-actor and akka-stream.
+We make use of this module to create an endpoint and invoke methods for reading/writing data.

 ## Chord Implementation:
 This package implements [Chord: A Scalable Peer-to-peer Lookup Service for Internet Applications](https://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf)
 The actors are sharded in the clusters.
 Each actor represents an Entity in a Shard.There is a single Shard region with multiple shards.